Ayush-sharma-py/Switchit/README.md

 Feel free to modify and enhance this code as per your requirements.
 If you encounter any issues or have suggestions for improvements, please feel free to contribute to the project.
 Happy coding!

+If anyone wants a .exe version that runs without requiring Python contact me at ayushsharma14@gmail.com

+This is a screenshot of the UI
 ![Alt text](image.png)